2023 Best Social Sciences Schools in Michigan

 Read full report on Social Sciences at Michigan State University

-A rank of #3 on this year’s list means Grand Valley State University is a great place for social sciences students.
-Located in the large suburb of Allendale, GVSU is a public college with a fairly large student population.
+Out of the 10 schools in Michigan that were part of this year’s ranking, Grand Valley State University landed the # 3 spot on the list.
+Located in the large suburb of Allendale, GVSU is a public school with a very large student population.

 The average amount in student loans that social sciences majors at GVSU take out is $24,836.
 This translates to an average monthly loan payment of $243, based on a 10-year repayment plan.